 Internal Diagrams in Category Theory (2010)

 The paper was produced from the material that I created for the talk below.
 The slides covers much more ground, but the paper explains the ideas much more clearly.
-You probably want the revised version (2013), that has more sections and more words in the title: "Internal Diagrams and Archetypal Reasoning in Category Theory" (if you prefer a .dvi, it needs this .eps).
-The original version (2010) is here.
+The revised version (2013), that has more sections and more words in the title: "Internal Diagrams and Archetypal Reasoning in Category Theory" (if you prefer a .dvi, it needs this .eps).
+The original version (just "Internal Diagrams in Category Theory", 2010) is here.

 Downcasing Types (at UniLog'2010)